-- two heaping teaspoons of Greek coffee
+- 2 teaspoons (7 grams each) Greek coffee heaping

 - Pour water into your briki or small pot.

-- Turn heat up to high.
+- Turn heat up to medium.

 - Stir continuously until the coffee dissolves.
 It will take a couple of minutes for the coffee to boil.
 As soon as it starts to boil, remove it from the heat.
 Leaving it on the heat any longer will result in the kaimaki disappearing.